mh250229/Emerald_Global_CCM_Dictionary/Cash_Office/Business_Periods/Activities.md

 ### Tax Rates

 The Tax Rates screen displays all the tax rates defined in the Tax Rates module.
+See also: Tax Rates.
+During a Cash Office Activity flow for a Paid In or Paid Out, The Tax Rates screen is displayed and the user can enter a Tax Amount for each tax rate.
+The following screen shows an example of the Tax Rates screen:

 ![Tax Rates Screen](/Images/BusinessPeriodsActivitiesTaxRatesScreen.png)